ARKlab/Artesian.SDK-Python/README.md

 ```
-## Delete Data in Artesian
+## Delete MarketData in Artesian

-Using the MarketDataService is possible to register MarketData and write curves into it using the UpsertData method.
+Using the MarketDataService is possible to delete MarketData and its curves.

-Depending on the Type of the MarketData, the UpsertData should be composed as per example below.

 ```Python